dexin-peng/score_sde_pytorch/readme.md

 - Follow existing code style
 - Add comments for complicated codes
-- Images could be generated and the FID score is nearly the same as what was claimed in the [original paper](https://arxiv.org/abs/2011.13456)
+- Images could be generated and the FID score is good
 - Update documentation for new features

 ## Acknowledgments

 - The original repo [score_sde_pytorch](https://github.com/yang-song/score_sde_pytorch)

-- Computational Power Supported by HPC of HKUST(GZ)
+- Computing Resource Supported by HPC-III of HKUST(GZ)